 "But that is the thing.
 She could do it, but it seems like she will not do it," she continued as she placed her tile and took a sip from her green tea.
-"She gets bored too easily almost to the point that she seems lethargic.
+"She gets bored too easily, almost to the point that she seems lethargic.
 She views the world in a dark light, so much so that she sees no point in helping to make it better," she explained.
-"Luckily, Zuko seemed to be too preoccupied with something else to notice."
+"Though, Zuko seems to be too preoccupied with something else to notice."

 They looked at the young benders again before they shared a look, which said that they knew what, or better said who, was on Zuko's mind.

 "I do not mean to belittle Mai, but it is just that she is not suitable to be with my son.
 Her dull and depressed character seems to transmit onto Zuko whenever she is around him.
 He rarely smiles and his eyes dim as if a light was snuffed out."